patrickfleith/patrickfleith/README.md

 ### Day Job

-- 💼 My job at Solenix is to build AI systems for Space Mission Design and Operations for clients like the European Space Agency.
+- 💼 I build AI systems for Space Mission Design and Operations, for clients like the European Space Agency.

 ### Others